Safe & Together™ Model

 - Plans will be developed by participants to support the implementation of the Model to improve their day-to-day practice and to influence their communities and family service systems to become more domestic violence-informed.

 - Participants will complete a pre- and posttest to reflect learning, as well as a training evaluation.

 - Participants who attend all four days and take the post-test will receive a certificate of completion, which indicates they participated in 22 training hours.

-- Participants who complete all fours days and score an 80% or higher on the CORE Training post-test will meet the prerequisite to becoming a Safe & Together Model Certified Trainer and/or Coach.
+- Participants who complete all four days and score an 80% or higher on the CORE Training posttest will meet one of the prerequisites to become a Safe & Together Model Certified Trainer.

 Child Welfare Practitioners